Aedalus/malwoden-tutorial/website/docs/9-ui.md

 # 9 - UI

-We've got a basic game world, but we need to maing information about this world available to the player.
-For now, let's start by shrinking the existing generated map to give us a bit of room.
+We've got a basic game world, but we need to make information about this world available to the player.
+For now, let's start by shrinking the existing generated map to give us a bit of room for a UI.

 ```ts
 // src/app.ts